warmbeach/Decentraland-hitTesting/README.md

 And sepearate it so it becomes `Grid.005`
 <img src="./ReadMe/blender_11.png">

-In the scene selection pane of blender, you can now click on the eyeball next to `Grid` and it will turn of visibility for the rest of the plane leaving only your new meshes
+In the scene selection pane of blender, you can now click on the eyeball next to `Grid` and it will turn off visibility for the rest of the plane leaving only your new meshes
 <img src="./ReadMe/blender_12.png">